maduhu/Documentation/ILP/README.md

 This command should be run from the [ansible](./ansible) directory in this repository.

-Ansible will use the SSH keys found in your normal SSH directory to log in to the servers.
+Ansible uses the SSH keys found in your normal SSH directory to log in to the servers.

 The Docker credentials are those used for the private registry (modusbox-level1-docker.jfrog.io).

 The Inventory File should either be the [hosts-test](./ansible/hosts-test) or [hosts-qa](./ansible/hosts-qa) depending on whether you want to deploy the components to the L1P Test or QA environment.

 ### Execution Flow

+Execution flow is shown in the following diagram.

 ![Execution Flow Diagram](./flow-diagram.png)